-(Q1 2011 - Q1 2012; percentages; individual institutions' interquartile range and median)
+(Q1 2011 - Q1 2012; percentages; individual

 Notes: The data presented are subject to changes over time in the composition of the sample.
 The figures are subject to revisions.
 Quarterly data refer to cumulative flows over the corresponding year.

 b) Cost-to-income ratio